lugg/react-native-config/README.md

     -keepresources string/build_config_package

+### TypeError: _reactNativeConfig.default.getConstants is not a function

+This error stems from `.env` file being malformed.
+Accepted formats are listed here https://regex101.com/r/cbm5Tp/1.
+Common causes are:
+  - Missing the .env file entirely
+  - Rogue space anywhere, example: in front of env variable: ` MY_ENV='foo'`

 ## Testing

 Since `react-native-config` contains native code, it cannot be run in a node.js environment (Jest, Mocha). [react-native-config-node](https://github.com/CureApp/react-native-config-node) provides a way to mock `react-native-config` for use in test runners - exactly as it is used in the actual app.